edl78/obdb_docs/README.md

 ### Getting the data
 Use the docker-compose files in the cloned code to get images, annotations, auxillary data (pathnames etc), calibration data and pre-trained models, see `readme.md` in [weed_training](https://github.com/edl78/weed_training)
 - First decide where to store the images (will use 2 times 670GB for 4K images, 2 times 115GB for full-HD images), edit the `.env`-file and set the variable `WEED_DATA_PATH` to where **on the host machine** you decided to store the images.
 This will be mapped to `/weed_data` inside the container.
 Images will be downloaded and exracted into a sub-directory called `fielddata`.
-- Annotations are stored in Pickle-files.
-To download the annotations
-- Please put
-- Calibration data **TBD**
-- Artefacts folder contains a pretrained resnet18 Pytorch model and json files to import to MongoDB for the short path to training.
+- Next, the `artefacts` folder needs to be downloaded.
+It will be stored in the sub-directory `fielddata/artefacts` in the folder defined by `WEED_DATA_PATH`, as set in the `.env`-file.
+The artefacts folder contains a pretrained resnet18 Pytorch model and json files to import to MongoDB for the short path to training.
 Json files are meta.json, tasks.json and annotation_data.json.
 Pickle files for fast track to training are also supplied.
+- There is also some optional data with partial segmentation masks for a few hundred images, see repo for details.
+- Calibration data **TBD**
+- tSNE plots **TBD**

 ### Building all Docker images
 - Build the Docker images by following the respective repos build instuctions.
 This applies to [weed_training](https://github.com/edl78/weed_training) and [weed_annotations](https://github.com/edl78/weed_annotations),  however [analytics](https://github.com/edl78/analytics) is optional, and obdb_docs (this repository) as well as [dev_tips](https://github.com/edl78/dev_tips) are just for documentation.

 ### Start services
 - How to start all services needed is covered in each repo.
 If fast track is chosen only weed_training is needed.
-If complete setup is prefered start Analytics (optional), weed_annotations and last weed_training.
-Analytics is not bundled with weed_annotations as it needs a GPU with at least 16GB of memory for the T-sne analysis.
-Weed_annotations need quite a lot of CPU RAM to hold all dashboard data from the statistics and analytics, therefore they do not share docker-compose.
+If complete setup is prefered start services in `analytics` (optional), then in `weed_annotations` and lastly in `weed_training`.
+Services in `analytics` is not bundled with `weed_annotations` as it needs a GPU with at least 16GB of memory for the t-SNE analysis.
+Services in `weed_annotations` need quite a lot of CPU RAM to hold all dashboard data from the statistics, therefore they do not share docker-compose.
 If running on a more capable server feel free to put them in the same docker-compose.
-Then weed_annotations depends on analytics.
+In such a case `weed_annotations` will depend on `analytics`.

 ### Clone and start CVAT